 Article: Superheroes PCA

 Prism's Technical Director Paul 'Silver Surfer' Nelson combines three of his favourite geeky past-times: 1.
 Top Trumps, 2.
-Superheroes and the villains who shaped 'em, and 3. the power of graphs, to help improve understanding.Written by Paul Nelson, Technical Director.
+Superheroes and the villains who shaped 'em, and 3. the power of graphs, to help improve understanding.Written by Dr. Paul Nelson, Technical Director.

 Have you heard it said ‘A picture is worth a thousand words’?
 Well, here are two pictures.
 Do the maths.